 The day before your appointment, we will carry out a pre-appointment telephone assessment of your relative coronavirus infection risk.
 Any patients with symptoms of COVID-19 will be asked to defer their appointment for a further two weeks

 We ask those with high risk medical conditions not to attend the practice unless it is an emergency.

 Please consider your travel arrangements avoiding public transport where possible.
 Try to maintain social distancing and consider wearing a protective face covering.

 All team members will also undergo temperature and symptom monitoring every day upon arrival.

-To reduce footfall in the reception all appointments will be staggered and we will be leaving a 20 minute gap between appointments to allow time to aerate the room, sanitise all used surfaces and allow the practitioner to change relevant PPE.
+To reduce footfall in the reception appointments are staggered and we are leaving gaps between appointments to aerate the room, sanitise all used surfaces and allow the practitioner to change relevant PPE.